VhahahaV/sJAutoSport/README.md

 ## Tips

-- Start with `python main.py debug-login` to ensure cookies/tokens are still valid.
+- Start with `python main.py userinfo` to ensure cookies/tokens are still valid.
 - When you add a new venue/sport pair to `PRESET_TARGETS`, rerun `python main.py presets` (and update the table below) so everyone can reference the latest indices.
 - Use `python main.py catalog` to export the full venue/sport list directly from the platform when building or verifying presets.